JosephYu1/gcell_yu/docs/installation.md

 ::::{tabs}

 :::{group-tab} Hatch (recommended)
-Adding `gcell` to your dependencies is enough.
+Adding `"gcell @ git+https://github.com/fuxialexander/gcell.git@main"` to your dependencies is enough.
 See below for how to use gcell’s {ref}`dev-install-instructions`.
 :::